flutter-moum/flutter_headset_event/README.md

 bool isConnected = false;

 // Get the value
-// if headset is plugged
+// if headset is plugged at the moment he.isPlugged.then((_val){
-he.isPlugged.then((_val){
   setState(() {
     isConnected = _val;
   });
 });

-// detect headset plugged
+// detect if headset plugged or unplugged he.setOnPlugged((_val) {
-he.setOnPlugged((_val) {
   setState(() {
     isConnected = _val;